 Every year I am somehow fortunate enough to get a couple of really awesome parent volunteers.
 And in a Title I school with not an ideal amount of parent involvement each year.
 What I’m trying to say is that if you’re thinking, “Well, that’s just not gonna happen with my school,” you’re probably wrong.
 I’ve been asked by a few colleagues how I get to be so lucky, and I’ve always just said, “I ask.”
 Well when I really think about it, it’s not just that I ask, really.
 It’s that I am organized about it.
 If you ask for volunteers, and then they come into your classroom, you’d better be prepared.
 You cannot act annoyed that they are standing in front of you while you’re trying to teach that oh-so-awesome lesson on bar models.
 You just can’t.
 So, be prepared, or they won’t return.
 This is a quick post on how I get volunteers in my classroom and keep them all year.
 Yep, all year.

 This one is probably a no-brainer for you (especially if you already read teacher blogs).
 You need to ask.
 Then you have a list you can refer to of parents that want to help.
 If you only have a couple, jot their names on a sticky note and put it somewhere near your work area so you can contact them when needed.
+You can grab the Volunteer Binder Kit freebie by signing up for my free weekly newsletter below:

 Once you’ve got a couple of volunteers in your back pocket, USE THEM!
 You know those jobs we all take home to do or we know anyone can do them (the ones it doesn’t take a teaching degree to do), send them home!!!
 Parents usually work 8-5.
 They want to help, but can’t leave work to cut out your laminating jobs or sight words.
 Sometimes I just send out an email asking.
 No forms, no google doc, just a simple, “Hey families!
 Who wants to cut out some laminated things this weekend and be my hero?”
 You would be surprised at how many reply that they do!
 So, get yourself a Parent Volunteer Binder you can send the work home in.